ruizink/consul-snapshotter/README.md

 A binary to help you perform Consul backups periodically

+## Build

+Build for all platforms:

+`make build`

+Build for specific platform:

+`make build-linux`

+Clean the build environment:

+`make clean`

 ## Run

-`go run main.go config.go`
+`consul-snapshot`

 Example: Run every 10 seconds and save the snapshot to the current directory

-`go run main.go config.go --cron "@every 10s" --local.destination-path "." --outputs "local"`
+`consul-snapshot --cron "@every 10s" --local.destination-path "." --outputs "local"`

 Usage: